-Elections for the Village of Caroline were held in October of 2017 to elect council to a four (4) year term.
+Elections for the Village of Caroline are held every four years.
 By-elections are held to fill council vacancies as required.

 Councillors have the opportunity to significantly influence the future of the Village of Caroline.
 Each councillor must care about the community and have time to be involved in making positive changes.